 If they pass this written test and an eye test, they will be issued a driving permit.

 Students may not drive until they have their permit in hand.

-To get a permit, you MUST take the following information to the Illinois Secretary of State’s office.
+To get a permit, you MUST take the following information to an Illinois Secretary of State’s facility.
 Go to the RESOURCES tab by clicking here.
 Then click on your state to see the Secretary of State Links, or simply click on the following to be directed to the Illinois resource links:

 Illinois Rules of the Road